karimkohel/potato/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/karimkohel/potato?style=flat-square)
 ## Installation

-Just install using the installer in the [Latest Release](https://github.com/karimkohel/potato/releases)
+Just install using the installer in the [Latest Release](https://github.com/karimkohel/potato/releases), then find the executable in the main folder with the name **potato.exe**
 ## Demo

 #### Main Window